 8. “Your most unhappy customers are your greatest source of learning.” — Bill Gates

 Even when you strike out on your own as an entrepreneur, it doesn’t mean you’re going to be free from dealing with customers or responding to the beck and call of other people.
-Entrepreneurial quotes like this one remind us that as an entrepreneur, you’re even more at the mercy of other people, despite being your own boss!
+Entrepreneur quotes like this one remind us that as an entrepreneur, you’re even more at the mercy of other people, despite being your own boss!
 Remember to pay attention to what people are demanding of you and, if they’re unhappy, figure out why and make it right.

 9. “Wonder what your customer really wants?
 Ask.
 Don’t tell.” — Lisa Stone